alex-chiviliov/android-architecture/README.md

-# todo-mvvm-live-kotlin
+# todo-mvvm-live-kotlin-coroutines

-This version of the app is called todo-mvvm-live-kotlin, and it is the kotlin version of [todo-mvvm-live](https://github.com/googlesamples/android-architecture/tree/todo-mvvm-live/).
+This version of the app is called `todo-mvvm-live-kotlin-coroutines`.
+It is derived from [todo-mvvm-live-kotlin](https://github.com/googlesamples/android-architecture/tree/dev-todo-mvvm-live-kotlin/) and demonstrates the usage of Kotlin coroutines for asynchronous processing.
-It uses some Architecture Components like ViewModel, LiveData, and other lifecycle-aware classes.

-This sample is not final, as the Architecture Components are in alpha stage at the time of writing this document.
+Kotlin coroutines bring in numerous benefits:

+* The asynchronous code becomes much more intuitive and looks like "normal" sequential code.
+There is no noise created by callbacks, custom reactive operators, etc.

+* Kotlin coroutines are lightweight, native to Kotlin and included into Kotlin standard libraries.

+* All asynchronous programming tasks can be achieved naturally using the normal language constructs (conditional statements, loops, exception handling, etc.) without the need to learn numerous new "operators" (flatMap, zip, onErrorResumeNext, etc.) by 3rd party asynchronous libraries.

-## What you need
+## What you need to know

 Before exploring this sample, you should familiarize yourself with the following topics: